uvarc/rc-website/content/userinfo/rivanna/software/deeplabcut.md

 We cannot use the official Docker image on Rivanna because:
 - the CUDA version is incompatible with our NVIDIA driver version (as of August 2021);
-- at runtime it tries to download pretrained models inside the container, which is not possible via Singularity.
+- at runtime it tries to download pretrained models inside the container, which is not possible via Apptainer.

 For further details please visit [here](https://github.com/uvarc/rivanna-docker/blob/master/deeplabcut/2.2/Dockerfile).